plone/volto/docs/source/configuration/slots.md

 The `SlotRenderer` will pass down the current `content` and the `pathname` into your custom predicate helper.
 You can also tailor your own `SlotRenderer`s, or shadow the original `SlotRenderer`, to satisfy your requirements.

 ## Manage registered slots and slot components

+You can manage registered slots and slot components through the slots API.

 ### `getSlotComponents`

-It returns the list of components registered per slot.
+`getSlotComponents` returns the list of components registered per slot.
-This is useful to debug what is registered an in what order, and later change the order, if needed.
+This is useful to debug what is registered and in what order, informing you whether you need to change their order.
 This is the signature:

 ```ts
 config.getSlotComponents(slot: string): string[]
 ```

 `slot`